 Virginia, like the majority of U.S. states, doesn’t charge a state inheritance or estate tax.
 The state does enforce a rare probate tax, though, should your estate need to go through that process.
 Smaller estates may not need to pass through probate but all estates need to understand all of the other laws that relate to either probate and inheritance in the state of Virginia.
 A financial advisor can help you navigate the complicated terrain of estate planning and Virginia inheritance laws.

 Does Virginia Have an Inheritance Tax or Estate Tax?

-- Final individual federal and state income tax returns: Due by tax day (April 17 in 2023) of the year following the individual’s death.
+- Final individual federal and state income tax returns: Due by tax day of the year following the individual’s death.

-- Federal estate/trust income tax return: Due by tax day (April 17 in 2023) of the year following the individual’s death.
+- Federal estate/trust income tax return: Due by tax day of the year following the individual’s death.

 - Federal estate tax return: Due nine months after the individual’s death, though an automatic six-month extension is available if asked for prior to the conclusion of the nine-month period.
-Note that this is required only of individual estates that exceed a gross asset and prior taxable gift value of $12.06 million ($24.12 million for couples).
+Note that this is required only of individual estates that exceed a gross asset and prior taxable gift value of $13.61 million in 2024.

 Dying With a Will in Virginia

 If you pass away with a valid will, the property distribution process that ensues is significantly simpler than for those who die without one.
 In nearly every case, your property will be inherited exactly as you spelled out in your will.
 Not all testate estates, referring to those with a valid will in place, are created equally, though.
 A few qualifications will ultimately decide how the probate court process will manage its property.

 Estates that include no real property and $50,000 or less in personal property are considered “small estates,” according to Virginia inheritance laws.
 These estates can avoid any sort of probate proceeding, as long as at least 60 days have passed since the individual’s death.
 But if an estate doesn’t meet the guidelines listed above for small estates, it will need to go through formal administration probate.